 ‘We generated a de novo transcriptome assembly of the olive fly and identified 3553 novel genes and a total of 79,810 transcripts; a four-fold increase in transcriptome diversity compared to the NCBI predicted transcriptome.’

 How do I perform gene expression analysis using nanopore sequencing?

 Oxford Nanopore provides three streamlined RNA sequencing kits that can be used for gene expression analysis, all of which deliver full-length transcripts with low GC bias.
 The choice of kit depends on your specific study requirements, including sample amounts, requirement for sample multiplexing, base modification detection, and desired number of reads.

-Nanopore sequencing is uniquely scalable to suit your throughput and yield requirements, from the portable Flongle and MinION devices to the flexible GridION and ultra high-throughput PromethION platforms.
+Nanopore sequencing is uniquely scalable to suit your throughput and yield requirements, from the portable Flongle and MinION devices to the flexible, higher throughput GridION and PromethION platforms.

 A number of robust tools are available for analysing full-length nanopore RNA sequencing reads, both from the Nanopore Community and Oxford Nanopore.
 Visit the Bioinformatics section of the Nanopore Community for data analysis tutorials.